Provide access to students

-Add your dummy student to your course shell
+Add your demo student to your course shell

-Add your dummy student username, and select the 'Auditing Participant' role.
+Add your demo student username, and select the 'Auditing Participant' role.
 This will be sufficient for testing content, assessments and grading.
 If you need to test Discussions or Groups as a student, please contact our support team, at email@example.com, and include a detailed explanation of what you wish to do.
 Our team can help you find an alternative option.